 Transactions on Medical Imaging now offers publication in Open Access!
 Submit to the Journal that maintains review integrity and quality of publishing.
-Submit your manuscript for IEEE Open Access at a discount of $1750 for ten (10) pages.
+Review the latest submission policy before submitting your manuscript.

 FAQs regarding Open Access Publication

-- If I pay the author fee of US $1750, will I also be billed for color page charges and over-length paper charges?
+- If I pay the author fee, will I also be billed for color page charges and over-length paper charges?

-Q: If I pay the author fee of US $1750, will I also be billed for color page charges and over-length paper charges?
+Q: If I pay the author fee, will I also be billed for color page charges and over-length paper charges?